elh254-hub/fa25-portfolio-elh254-hub/_projects/MAE-2250-Client-Outline.md

 <div class="project-card" markdown="1">

 **Purpose:**
-The prototype is designed to separate grape juice from solid material during mechanical harvesting to prevent spotted lanternfly contamination.
+The prototype is designed to separate grape juice from solid material during mechanical harvesting to prevent spotted lanternfly contamination, embodying our revised, client-aligned design philosophy.

 **What Was Tested:**
 A perforated tray supported by an adjustable aluminum frame and cable system was tested under load and oscillation conditions to simulate harvesting.